Keeping it Wild Traineeships

 Trainee Dan gives us a sneak peak...

-Check out what the current Trainees are up to over on our Instagram feed, and catch their takeovers saved on our Highlights, or read some of their thoughts on the programme on our blog pages:
+Recruitment for Traineeships is currently closed.
+In the meantime why not check out what the current Trainees are up to over on our Instagram feed, and catch their takeovers saved on our Highlights, or read some of their thoughts on our blog pages:

-London's feathered friends by Keeping it Wild Trainee Ishmael
+My Favourite Wild Place by Keeping it Wild Trainee Eden

-Forgotten eels by Keeping it Wild Trainee Lee
+All about soil by Keeping it Wild Trainee Zoe

 Some people say that jobs are a stepping stone, but this